5minpause/5minpause.github.io/about.md

 title: About
 permalink: /about/
 ---
-You have software.
-Somewhere there's always software.
-You either write it yourself, or somebody did it for you.
-Or you're in the middle of a software project.
-Lots of project are run by capable people delivering real value and finishing projects on time and in the agreed-on budget.

-But sometimes they don't.
+Creating software and doing successful projects with my clients is what I do.
+I try to make the world better with every project and I only work on projects that have a shot at doing so --- even if it's just something small.

+---

+So, you'd like to start a software project?
+If this is your first project, then please be aware that software, or IT, projects have a high tendency to run over budget and time.
+This means it get's more expensive.
+And projects run late.
-Projects run late.
-It get's more expensive.
-There dissonance in the team about the architecture or even about smaller things.
+Sometimes there's dissonance in the team about the architecture or about smaller things.

 But it doesn't have to be that way.
 There are IT projects that are finished on time, on budget, with minimal stress and sometimes even fun :=)